I said yesterday, my kids have taken to the Christmas around the World, and I am so totally over the moon about it.

 Holiday Time Fun-Fact Lunchbox Notes = Lunchtime F-U-N

 If you want to share in the Holiday Time Fun-Fact Lunchbox Notes fun and festivities, go right ahead!
-(Just please link to this post instead of the attachment page!)
+(Just add your email to the box below, and they’ll magically appear in your inbox!
+How cool?!)

 Really, they consist of some quick–intriguing–facts about Christmas in Germany, Mexico, China, Ethiopia, Lebanon, Sweden, Russia, and Australia, along with a few facts about the meaning of Christmas.
 Quick, easy, and fun.
 Just little bit of information about how Christmas is celebrated in these places.
 That’s it.